-In this lesson, you can learn how to describe a person who you know in English.
+In this lesson, you can learn how to describe people in English.
 Think about someone you know well.
 It could be someone in your family, a close friend, someone you work with, or someone else.
 How would you describe this person?
 What does this person look like?
 What kind of personality does this person have?

 Describing people in English is useful in many situations, including speaking exams like the IELTS speaking test or the FCE speaking exam.
 In this lesson, you’ll learn how to describe a person in detail using clear, natural English.